-In order to keep patients as comfortable and stable as possible, we have the ability to provide FDA-approved withdrawal medications if we need to.
+To keep patients as comfortable and stable as possible, we can provide FDA-approved withdrawal medications if we need to.
 Our clinicians will decide which drugs to administer (if any) based on your risk for potentially serious complications, health and medication history, allergies, and existing medical conditions.

 What Happens After Drug Detox?

 While certain prescribed medications can protect patients from health-related detox complications, this is only the first step in addiction treatment.
-Drug and alcohol detox is an essential first step in the recovery process; however, detox alone is not enough to help a person stay sober on a long-term basis.
+Drug and alcohol detox is an essential first step in recovery; however, detox alone is not enough to help a person stay sober long-term.

 What Happens in Partial Hospitalization?

-Your therapists will work with you to develop a comprehensive treatment plan that works for both you and your family.
-We understand that everyone’s recovery process is different; however, we know that people are more likely to succeed when they have completed a residential detox program and have access to post-treatment recovery services.
-Whether you need advice or just want to talk to a person who understands some of what you’re going through, Avedis’s staff is here to help.
+Your therapists will work with you to develop a comprehensive treatment drug and alcohol detox program plan that works for you and your family.
+We understand that everyone’s recovery process is different; however, we know that people are more likely to succeed after completing a residential detox program and having access to post-treatment recovery services.
+Whether you need advice or want to talk to a person who understands some of what you’re going through, Avedis’s staff is here to help.
 During partial hospitalization and residential addiction treatment, these are a few of the concepts you will explore during group and individual therapy sessions: